producthunt/ShareMeow/README.md

 facebook-able images from your content :heart_eyes_cat:.
 You define a template (using HTML/CSS), pass it some parameters, and it will generate an image to you.

+## Deploy
+Info on how to deploy here.

+## Authenticaion
+Info on security/authentication here

+## Templates
+Info on how to create a new template here. :smile:

 #### Custom Fonts
 To use a custom font, you'll need to add it to the `fonts` directory and then reference it in your templates CSS.
 Truetype/ttf font files work best.